miguelPerezOntiveros/framework/README.md

 	- secure viewer.php, if it's not
 - jQuery extension client library
 	- client demonstration tool
-	- some kind of discovery?
+	- some kind of discovery? maybe fill in a 'tables' array with objects that have appropriate functions
 	- constructor (set base endpoint and query parameters in common (table and project))
 	- maybe think of a more object oriented approach?
 	- endpoints